Chapter 1: Sylvanna's Final Adventure

 One day she is careless, and dares to think of the words in the presence of the child.
 The infant merely looks at her, brilliant eyes opening in simple glee, and smiles, revealing a toothless grin.
 Warm waves of approval wash over Sylvanna, and she trembles in the wake of her daughter's vast and deeply unchildlike satisfaction.

-Chapter 8: Five Things That Never Happened (And One That Might)
+Chapter 8: Five Things That Never Happened: Set A

 With much love and affection for juri.